hanatos/vkdt/readme.md

 there are [nightly packages built by the github ci](https://github.com/hanatos/vkdt/releases/tag/nightly).

-also there are [nixos packages](https://search.nixos.org/packages?channel=unstable&show=vkdt) `vkdt` and `vkdt-wayland` which you can use to try out/run on any linux distro, for instance:
+also there is a [nixos package](https://search.nixos.org/packages?channel=unstable&show=vkdt) `vkdt` which you can use to try out/run on any linux distro, for instance:
 ```
   nix-shell -p vkdt
 ```